Enterprise Architecture Framework - for Projects

 Reason 2

 Overviews benefit from enabling priorities when making strategic management decisions.
-That is the most important reason to create an Enterprise Architecture Framework diagram: to have stakeholders make correct decisions or have them make decisions at all.
-The second important reason is that an overview lowers the stress level of stakeholders.
+That is the most important reason to create an Enterprise Architecture Framework diagram: to enable stakeholders to make informed decisions or, at the very least, make decisions.
+The second important reason is that an overview helps lower the stress levels of stakeholders.

 Reason 3